PhilipPanda/SecurOS/docs/FAQ.md

 ### Q9: I forgot my user account password.
 How can I reset it?

 A9: You can reset your password by booting into recovery mode.
-Consult the SecurOS documentation or seek help from the community for specific instructions.

 ## Support and Community

 ### Q10: Where can I find more help and resources?

-A10: Your best bet is to contact me here ```contact@templeenterprise.com```
+A10: Currently your best bet is to contact me here ```contact@templeenterprise.com```

 ## Other